simonw/datasette/docs/authentication.rst

  Authentication and permissions
 ================================

 Datasette does not require authentication by default.
-Any visitor to a Datasette instance can explore the full data and execute SQL queries.
+Any visitor to a Datasette instance can explore the full data and execute read-only SQL queries.

 Datasette's plugin system can be used to add many different styles of authentication, such as user accounts, single sign-on or API keys.